-Business Administration Careers - AccountingAssociate in Science Degree
+Business Administration Careers - Accounting

 The Business Administration Careers program has been designed to allow and encourage the acquisition of specific skills that will enable students to enter and perform successfully in a variety of business career paths.
 The student will attain focus in his or her studies by concentrating in a sequence of courses collectively referred to as options.